jaGarcia/webapp-runner/README.md

        bound when the connector is initiated and unbound when the connector is destroyed., default value: true
        Default: true
+    --bind-on-init-start-connector-property
+      If bindOnInit is false, this connector will be started once this system property exists and equals true
     --compressable-mime-types
        Comma delimited list of mime types that will be compressed when using GZIP compression.